asmxali/Jungle/README.md

 - Feature: User registration and authentication
 - Feature: Check out using Stripe
 - Feature: Order confirmations and emails
-- Feature:Product Rating
+- Feature: Product Rating

-- Bug - Missing Admin Security
+- Bug:  Missing Admin Security
-- Bug - Checking out with Empty Cart
+- Bug: Checking out with Empty Cart

 # Demo
 ### When Logged in in as User: